 \section{Abstract}

-This review paper uses renormalization group techniques for signal detection in nearly-continuous positive spectra.
-We highlight universal aspects of the analogue field-theory approach.
-The first aim is to present an extended self-consistent construction of the analogue effective field-theory framework for data, which can be viewed as a maximum entropy model.
-In particular and exploiting universality arguments, we justify the $\mathbb{Z}_2$-symmetry of the classical action and we stress the existence of a large-scale (local) regime and of a small-scale (nonlocal) regime.
-Secondly and related to noise models, we observe the universal relation between phase transition and symmetry breaking in the vicinity of the detection threshold.
-Finally, we discuss the issue of defining the covariance matrix for tensorial-like data.
-Based on the cutting graph prescription, we note the superiority of definitions based on complete graphs of large size for data analysis.
+This review paper utilizes renormalization group techniques for signal detection in nearly continuous positive spectra.
+We emphasize the universal aspects of the analogue field-theory approach.
+The primary objective is to present an extended self-consistent construction of the analogue effective field-theory framework for data, which can be interpreted as a maximum entropy model.
+In particular, we leverage universality arguments to justify the $\mathbb{Z}_2$ symmetry of the classical action, highlighting the existence of both a large-scale (local) regime and a small-scale (nonlocal) regime.
+Secondly, in relation to noise models, we observe the universal relationship between phase transitions and symmetry breaking near the detection threshold.
+Finally, we address the challenge of defining the covariance matrix for tensor-like data.
+Based on the cutting graph prescription, we note the superiority of definitions that rely on complete graphs of large size for data analysis.

 \hrule \pdfbookmark[1]{\contentsname}{toc}

 \hrule